 While heart palpitations can happen to anybody, they’re also often one of the first signs of an underlying heart condition.
-At Peachstate Advanced Cardiac and Endovascular (PACE) in Newnan, Georgia, board-certified interventional cardiologist and endovascular specialist, Oghenerukevwe Odiete, MD, FACC, has the experience and state-of-the-art technology to diagnose and treat the underlying causes of heart palpitations.
+At Peachstate Advanced Cardiac and Endovascular (PACE) located throughout Georgia, board-certified interventional cardiologist and vascular specialist, Oghenerukevwe Odiete, MD, FACC, has the experience and state-of-the-art technology to diagnose and treat the underlying causes of heart palpitations.
 To learn more, contact the office today.

 If your heart feels like it’s pounding or beating too fast, you may be experiencing palpitations.
 Many people feel palpitations in their chest, neck, and throat as well.
 While you can have palpitations when you’re nervous, excited, or anxious, recurrent or elongated episodes are often signs of an underlying condition.